 Day to Day Cost of Raising Chickens

 Even if I had built a coop for free and acquired chickens for free, day to day my chickens required feed, treats, straw, shavings, and electricity to run the automatic chicken door, heated waterer, and the lights I kept on outside to alert me to any power outages (ie. the Christmas lights I never took down, lol).
 Our small flock of barely more than half a dozen chickens consumes a bag of feed every 2-3 weeks and that feed is around $17.
-You can spend more for organic feed.
+You can spend more for organic feed (update: we did upgrade to organic feed).
 Chicken eat a LOT (and they seem to eat more in the winter)!
 Plus I replace their shavings once a week in the coop, replace the straw in the barn/run once or twice a month – and shower them with treats, of course.
 And I’ve also required veterinary medicine (no vet visits, the only farm veterinarian has refused on multiple occasions so I’ve muddled through with internet solutions), and other basics like poultry shampoo, anti-bacterial wound spray, poultry nutri-drench, etc. $10 here, $10 there – it adds up quickly.
 Also remember that hens will, over the years, slow down production of eggs and, if you are unwilling to eat/cull them (like me), they will remain pets who consume feed and don’t offer as many eggs in return.
 Plus, in the winter months, when the days are shorter, and in the fall, when they molt, egg production will slow down/stop, so don’t plan on an egg a day per hen the entire year.
 Some breeds are also less prolific layers than others – choose a breed known for laying a lot (like an Australorp), if earning back your investment is important, but know that even those good layers need a break sometimes.

 How to Make Chickens Worth it: